simonw/datasette/README.md

 ## News

+ * 7th July 2019: [Datasette 0.29](https://datasette.readthedocs.io/en/stable/changelog.html#v0-29) - ASGI, new plugin hooks, facet by date and much, much more...
+   * [datasette-auth-github](https://github.com/simonw/datasette-auth-github) - a new plugin for Datasette 0.29 that lets you require users to authenticate against GitHub before accessing your Datasette instance.
+You can whitelist specific users, or you can restrict access to members of specific GitHub organizations or teams.
+   * [datasette-cors](https://github.com/simonw/datasette-cors) - a plugin that lets you configure CORS access from a list of domains (or a set of domain wildcards) so you can make JavaScript calls to a Datasette instance from a specific set of other hosts.
  * 23rd June 2019: [Porting Datasette to ASGI, and Turtles all the way down](https://simonwillison.net/2019/Jun/23/datasette-asgi/)
  * 21st May 2019: The anonymized raw data from [the Stack Overflow Developer Survey 2019](https://stackoverflow.blog/2019/05/21/public-data-release-of-stack-overflows-2019-developer-survey/) has been [published in partnership with Glitch](https://glitch.com/culture/discover-insights-explore-developer-survey-results-2019/), powered by Datasette.
  * 19th May 2019: [Datasette 0.28](https://datasette.readthedocs.io/en/stable/changelog.html#v0-28) - a salmagundi of new features!